stealthizer/cardlayer/README.md

 ## Features

-- **Multi-Size Card Support**: Support for different card types including Standard Cards and X-Wing ships
+- **Multi-Size Card Support**: Support for Standard Cards, X-Wing ships, and X-Wing dials
 - **Drag & Drop Interface**: Import images by dragging and dropping them directly onto the A4 layout
 - **A4 Layout Preview**: See exactly how your cards will appear on A4 paper (horizontal/landscape mode)
 - **Smart Image Positioning**: Click and drag to reposition images with grid snapping
-- **Image Rotation**: Rotate images 90° to change from vertical to horizontal orientation
+- **Image Rotation**: Rotate images 90° to change from vertical to horizontal orientation (excludes dials)
-- **Card Type Selection**: Change card type of individual images after import
+- **Card Type Selection**: Change card type of individual images after import with per-image dropdowns
 - **Alpha Channel Processing**: Automatic border trimming for PNG images with transparency
 - **Grid Snapping System**: Invisible 10px grid for perfect card alignment
 - **Smart Collision Detection**: Prevents images from overlapping when positioning
-- **PDF Generation**: Export your layout as a PDF file with proper image rotation
+- **PDF Generation**: Export your layout as a PDF file with proper image rotation and aspect ratio preservation
 - **Responsive Design**: Works on different screen sizes with proportional scaling
 - **No Build Process**: Just open the HTML file in any modern browser